New Orleans Child Molestation Defense Attorney

 Contact: New Orleans Criminal Defense Attorney

-A conviction for child sex abuse can have serious, lifelong consequences for you and your loved ones.
-Attorney Elizabeth B. Carpenter can assist you during this stressful time.
-Contact our office today to schedule a consultation by calling 504-599-5955.
+A conviction for molestation of a juvenile in Louisiana can have serious, lifelong consequences for you and your loved ones.
+Attorney Elizabeth B. Carpenter can assist you and your family during this stressful time.
+Contact our office today to schedule a consultation.